Where

 The Jazan refinery and terminal project is promoted by Saudi Aramco, our main client, followed by Total, BP and Eni.
 Together with Saudi Aramco, the project is promoted by Jazan Economic City (JEC) and is part of a broader strategy for the diversified and sustainable growth of the Saudi Arabian economy.
 This will make the country’s energy industry more competitive and dynamic worldwide.

 The refinery and terminal are part of a project begun by Saudi Aramco to build the largest gas-fired power plant in the world.
-The plant will use gasification technology and will be fuelled mainly with vacuum distillation residues obtained in the refinery, as well as with high sulphur fuel oil.

 An extraordinary project